IMJLA/Adsi/docs/en-US/Get-ADSIGroup.md

 ```

 ### -PropertiesToLoad
-Properties of the group and its members to find in the directory
+Properties of the group members to retrieve

-       \[string\[\]\]$PropertiesToLoad = @(
-           'department',
-           'description',
-           'distinguishedName',
-           'grouptype',
-           'managedby',
-           'member',
-           'name',
-           'objectClass',
-           'objectSid',
-           'operatingSystem',
-           'samAccountName',
-           'title'
-       ),

 ```yaml
 Type: System.String[]